-A contemporary of Sanborn who could also write elegant prose, William Ellery Channing was Thoreau’s closest friend, and his insightful and indispensible Thoreau, The Poet-Naturalist is sympathetic without fawning, and particularly good concerning Thoreau’s religious beliefs and his attempts to use nature as an analogue, or a path, to come to terms with eternal truths and the existence of God.
+A contemporary of Sanborn who could also write elegant prose, William Ellery Channing was Thoreau's closest friend, and his insightful and indispensable Thoreau, The Poet-Naturalist is sympathetic without fawning, and particularly good concerning Thoreau's religious beliefs and his attempts to use nature as an analog, or a path, to come to terms with eternal truths and the existence of God.

 A short, very readable account of Thoreau's life and thought, though superseded by modern scholarship, is Joseph Wood Krutch's Henry David Thoreau.
 Krutch, a professional literary scholar and amateur naturalist who authored a number of entertaining books on natural history, brings a unique perspective to Thoreau that is perfectly in harmony with his subject.

 There are three fine modern biographies of Thoreau.
 The first is Walter Harding's The Days Of Henry David Thoreau.
 Harding is the great Thoreau scholar of the twentieth century.
 Anyone who wants to know Thoreau is indebted to him.
 To walk in Thoreau's steps is to walk in Harding's as well.
 Harding is also the author of A Thoreau Handbook, a dated though still highly useful guide to published material on Thoreau.